FGG100y/dotfiles/README.md

 TODO:
   - dotfiles management | what is the best practice?

-## using rsync and change the workflow
+## using rsync to udpate dotfile repo as needed

-Write a shell script (e.g., syncdot.sh) to rsync the dotfiles in the git repo, say, `$HOME/myrepos/dotfiles`, to the `$HOME/` directory.
-I decided to put the syncdot.sh file in the same directory as dotfiles, but it's not necessary.

-Change the bash aliases (if any) of openning&editting dotfiles which are the ones in the git repo

-Once udpated the dotfiles, remember to run the `syncdot.sh` to use the new tricks introduced.

-**Downside**:
-when you are in vim, working and working, and need to figure out some trick to solve some tricky problem and add them to .vimrc for next time happy hacking while not in dotfiles git repo, and you update the .vimrc directly (usually this .vimrc is the one at `$HOME`).
-If you forget to manually udpate these changes to to git repo, when the next time you run the `syncdot.sh`, all the new tricks may dissappear as if they were never exist 😱

-***
+When it comes to dotfiles, one would like to make a change and get the effects ASAP.
+Make some aliases to quickly open and record new tricks, source it and enjoy it.
+And regularly update the repo's then push it to remote repo so that it can be shared to all other machines.

-## Or you just want to stay in vim ...
+## Or you just want to update vimrc ...

 Well, let's do it in vim and only in vim.